 What is Codec?

-Many media player including VLC has their own set of built-in codecs.
-But, if you are employing any other player then how to find the codec of a video that you are playing?
+If you want to explore how to find the codec of a video that you are playing?
 Well, here is the way to do it.

 You can easily get video codec information on your Windows and Mac computers using your own operating system functionalities.
-Just follow these step by step guidance to do so.
+Just follow this step-by-step guide to do so.

 Go to the location where the video file is stored